Board

 José A. Zayas Caban

-Our Streets Minneapolis
+Our Streets

-José is the Advocacy Director for Our Streets Minneapolis, where he works on developing reparative justice campaigns across the Twin Cities.
+José is the Executive Director for Our Streets, where he works on developing reparative justice campaigns across the Twin Cities.
 He is also a 2023 board member at Streets.mn and finished serving as co-convener and Advisory Board member in a climate and mobility justice campaign that aims to increase multimodal transportation and reduce vehicle miles traveled and improve equitable access to transportation infrastructure across the state of Minnesota.
 In addition, as a 2022— 2023, José is a Mapping Prejudice Project Community Fellow conducting research into the intersections between racial covenants, transportation, housing and land use; a resident at the University of Minnesota Liberal Arts Engagement Hub working on an essay for the upcoming book Human Tolls: Public Histories and Community Responses to Twin Cities’ Freeways; and a McKnight Artist Fellow for his music.